Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 This square, which at Christmas in Krakow hosts a fabulous Christmas market and at Easter stalls selling handicrafts from various neighbouring countries, has a few attractions that are worth a closer look:

-• St. Mary's Basilica: without a doubt, this temple is one of the most important churches in Krakow.
-It has two irregular towers, with different heights and different finishes.
-If you want, you can climb one of them to admire the views.
+• St. Mary's Basilica: one of the most important churches in Krakow.
+You can climb its towers to enjoy the views.

-• Old Town Hall Tower: this tower is the last vestige of the building that housed the city's town hall.
-Built in the 16th century, you can climb up to the viewpoint it houses, although you must be prepared for narrow stairs of more than 100 steps.
+• Old Town Hall Tower: built in the 16th century, you can climb up to the viewing platform it houses, although be prepared for narrow stairs of over 100 steps.

 Joaquín's Traveller Tip: